Skip to content

 A useful analogy: the building blocks are like construction materials (wood, steel, glass).
 AI engineering is architecture and structural engineering — the discipline of designing with those materials so the result actually works.

-• Agentic Building Blocks — the seven components that AI engineering practices operate on
+• Agentic Building Blocks — the components that AI engineering practices operate on

 • Patterns — reusable approaches across building blocks